PepperPD/pepperpd/README.rst

 again.
 If the work is accepted, the branch is eligible to be merged to `master`.

+As part of the tooling for deploying branches, there will be ways to halt and restart branch services as well as destroy virtual machines when we are done with them.
+Obviously, keeping the cloud hosting bill low is a priority so we'll want to carefully manage how long a branch lives in QA and coordinate having it up only when testing is under way.

 Issue a pull request
 --------------------